-- A: If you are a Unitholder of record at the close of business on the Record Date, you may change your vote at any time before the voting polls close at the PAA Annual Meeting by: - submitting a proxy with new voting instructions using the Internet or telephone voting system (please note that the deadline for voting online or by telephone is 11:59 p.m.
-Eastern Time on May 24, 2022); - delivering a later-dated, executed proxy card to American Stock Transfer & Trust Company, LLC, 6201 15th Avenue, Brooklyn, New York 11219; - delivering a written notice of revocation of your proxy to American Stock Transfer & Trust Company, LLC, 6201 15th Avenue, Brooklyn, New York 11219; or - attending the PAA Annual Meeting and voting during the PAA Annual Meeting pursuant to the instructions above.
+- A: If you were a Unitholder of record as of the close of business on the Record Date, you may change your vote at any time before the voting polls close at the PAA Annual Meeting by: - submitting a proxy with new voting instructions using the Internet or telephone voting system (please note that the deadline for voting online or by telephone is 11:59 p.m.
+Eastern Time on May 21, 2024); - delivering a later-dated, executed proxy card or written notice of revocation of your proxy to Equiniti Trust Company, LLC, 55 Challenger Road, Suite 200B, Ridgefield Park, NJ 07660 no later than 5:00 p.m.
+Eastern Time on May 21, 2024; or - attending the PAA Annual Meeting and voting during the PAA Annual Meeting pursuant to the instructions above.
 Please note that attendance at the PAA Annual Meeting will not by itself (i.e., without also voting) revoke a previously granted proxy.

-If you are a beneficial owner of common units or Series A preferred units held in street name and you have instructed your broker or other nominee to vote your units, you must follow the procedure your broker or other nominee provides to change those instructions.
+If you were a beneficial owner of common units held in street name as of the close of business on the Record Date and you have instructed your broker or other nominee to vote your units, you must follow the procedure your broker or other nominee provides to change those instructions.
 You may also vote during the PAA Annual Meeting if you obtain a legal proxy from your broker or other nominee and register to attend the PAA Annual Meeting pursuant to the instructions above.